niko-dunixi/hard-fix-microsoft-products-on-osx/readme.md

 # Regularly restarts Microsoft products on OSX

 I frequently run into problems with runing both Microsoft Outlook and Microsoft Teams on my Macbook for extended periods of time.
-This hasn't been just a one-off issue that occurred on one machine one time.
+This hasn't been just a one-off issue that occurred on one machine only one time.
 It's frequently an issue for me.
-Since I work remote at times, it is imperative that I remain reachable when I'm needed.
+Since I work remote at times, and even when in office it's the main way we communicate with each other, it is imperative that I remain reachable when I'm needed.

 * Microsoft Outlook
   * After being open for long periods of time, it stops syncing.
 Manually navigating to the 'Send & Receive' button should work, but it doesn't.
 I've had a number of times where even _some_ messages get through, but not others and the issue is only remedied by restarting.